A Case Study on Designing Evaluations of ML Explanations with Simulated User Studies: Can corroborate findings from real-world user study?

 \section{Can \simevals{} corroborate findings from real-world user study?}

 While initial results from prior work suggest that \simevals{} can be used to identify promising explanations for user studies, there has been limited evaluation of its utility in real-world contexts.
 We conduct such an evaluation to see whether \simevals{} confirm user study findings in a fraud detection use case.
 We first summarize the findings from the original study by~\citet{amarasinghe2022importance} in this use case and then discuss how to instantiate and train a \simeval{} for each explanation method in the study.
+Figure~\ref{fig:summary_1} summarizes the findings of this section.